TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 ### What is this not?
 A collection of ROMs or emulators - you'll have to find and add those yourself.

-This isn't a frontend (lavish or otherwise) for a new collection of ROMs and emulators on the Namco Museum My Arcade Mini Player - while there's a new launcher to choose the stock content or RetroArch, there is no extra frontend added on top of RetroArch.

 Knowing how to use RetroArch is beyond scope here - the intention is currently to get everything onto the Namco Museum My Arcade Mini Player